-The word Zhaga has no intended meaning.
-It is a waterfall in Sichuan.
+The word Zhaga is not an acronym and has no intended meaning.
+It is a waterfall in Sichuan province, China.
 The Zhaga logo stands for interchangeable LED light sources.

 Who initiated the Zhaga consortium?

 Zhaga started with broad support from the lighting industry.
 Twenty-two companies participated in the first meeting of the Zhaga consortium in March 2010.
-By the end of 2012, more than 280 companies had joined Zhaga.
+Since then, several hundred companies have joined Zhaga.

 Keep up with the latest Zhaga news by subscribing to our newsletter.